Listed stock corporations are obligated to issue and publish annual Corporate Governance Statements, including for the Group.

 Deputy Chairman

-Member of the Supervisory Board since 15 June 2011
+Supervisory Board member since 15 June 2011

 Service Consultant at Jungheinrich Vertrieb Deutschland AG & Co.
 KG